 - Form of government: Parliamentary republic; Constitution from 1991

-- Top 3 export goods: Cotton, gold, animals and animal products
+- Top 3 export goods: Gold, Cotton and zink ore

 - Known for: The famous Ouagadougou Film Festival